Chapter 14

 "[33] Then Moses set up the courtyard around the tabernacle and altar and put up the curtain at the entrance to the courtyard.
 And so Moses finished the work.
 [34] Then the cloud covered the Tent of Meeting, and the glory of the LORD filled the tabernacle.
 [35] Moses could not enter the Tent of Meeting because the cloud had settled upon it, and the glory of the LORD filled the tabernacle."

-In addition the Bible also teaches us that after King Solomon built the second Temple God filled It with His presence.
+In addition, the Bible also teaches us that after King Solomon built the second Tabernacle/Temple God also filled It with His presence.
 To see this, let us read what happened after the Temple was completed and all its furnishings were placed in their proper place.
 It is recorded in,

 1 Kings 8:10-11